Blue-spotted salamander: Defense

 Blue-spotted salamanders have several defense mechanisms.
 The blue spots on the salamander's back and tail make it difficult for predators to clearly see the salamander.
 Blue-spotted salamanders also have specialized glands on their tails that secrete a milky substance which is harmful to predators.
 Having a large tail is also advantageous for a salamander as it can use its tail to shield its body from a predator.
-The large tail covered in a toxic substance would be the first part of the salamander that comes in contact with a predator's mouth, hopefully causing the predator to drop the salamander (Donato 2000).
+The large tail covered in a toxic substance would be the first part of the salamander that comes in contact with a predator's mouth, hopefully causing the predator to drop the salamander.

 Diet

 Blue-spotted salamanders are carnivorous, eating invertebrates such as worms, snails, slugs, centipedes, and spiders, as well as insects.
 Like most salamanders, blue-spotted salamanders stay underground during the day.
 However, at night they will emerge from the soil to feed.
-They may also emerge to feed when the environment is rainy or moist (Donato 2000).
+They may also emerge to feed when the environment is rainy or moist.